Derk Pereboom

-Derk Pereboom (born 1957) is the Susan Linn Sage Professor in Philosophy and Ethics at Cornell University.
+Derk Pereboom (born 1957) is a Dutch-born American philosopher who is the Susan Linn Sage Professor in Philosophy and Ethics at Cornell University.
 He specializes in free will and moral responsibility, philosophy of mind, philosophy of religion, and the work of Immanuel Kant.

 Life and career

 Derk Pereboom was born in the village of Pesse, near Hoogeveen, the Netherlands, on February 6, 1957.
 He received his BA in philosophy at Calvin College in Grand Rapids, Michigan, in 1978, where his teachers included Alvin Plantinga and Nicholas Wolterstorff.
 He earned his PhD at University of California, Los Angeles in 1985, with a dissertation on Immanuel Kant's theory of mental representation under the supervision of Robert Merrihew Adams and Tyler Burge.

 He was an assistant professor in the Department of Philosophy at the University of Vermont from 1985 to 1991, associate professor from 1991 to 1997, and professor from 1997 to 2007.
 Since 2007, he has been professor in the Sage School of Philosophy at Cornell University.

 As of 2018, he is the subject co-editor on topics in the philosophy of action for the Stanford Encyclopedia of Philosophy, and he has also written for the encyclopedia.